UK-Singapore Avoidance of Double Taxation

 The agreement covers the following taxes:

-- Income tax, corporate tax and capital gains tax (in case of United Kingdom), and
+- Income tax, corporate tax, and capital gains tax (in case of United Kingdom), and

 - Income tax (in case of Singapore).

+The DTA states the kinds of income that may arise and the tax rates applicable.
 For example, in the case of a person who resides in UK and receives interest from Singapore, the tax on the interest is levied according to the rates in the treaty and is usually lower than the tax that would be applicable in the absence of the DTA.
 This tax rate is applicable only to residents of UK and Singapore.
 These rates will not be applicable to a person residing in another country.